merovex-press/stranded-series/README.md

 ## LOGLINE (1-2 sentence)

-Crashing on a backward world, a Slipstream Anthropologist struggles to adapt to a strangely similar alien world and earn his way back home.
+When a slipstream Anthropologist crash-lands on an alien world he was observing, he must struggle to adapt to his new environment and find a way back home.

 ## SUMMARY (one-paragraph)